voxsoftware/kawix-core/README.md

 **IMPORTANT:**

-1. *@kawix/core* don't resolve dependencies like node.js.
+1. *@kawix/core* doesn't resolve dependencies like node.js.
 For example, this code *import xx from 'request'* will fallback to *node.js* internal resolve method requiring package *request*.
 The idea of *@kawix/core* is be simplier, and inspired in *deno* allow imports from absolute, relative and URL paths.
-Also, like *@kawix/core* don't resolve dependencies like node.js, you cannot expect that importer search *package.json* or *index.js* if you import a folder.
+Also, like *@kawix/core* doesn't resolve dependencies like node.js, you cannot expect that importer search *package.json* or *index.js* if you import a folder.
 You should specify imports to files no folders

 2. *@kawix/core* execute imports before all other code.
 This means, that you should not call any function or make any operations between imports